srobo/team-emails/SR2024/2023-11-08-virtual-competition-announcement.md

 We're happy to announce that in addition to our physical competition, we'll be holding a **virtual competition**.
 We'll run our virtual competition on our [robot simulator](https://studentrobotics.org/docs/simulator/).

-The Virtual competition is an opportunity for your teams to test their coding skills before the physical competition takes place.
+The virtual competition is an opportunity for your teams to test their coding skills before the physical competition takes place.

 The results will be broadcast live on **Saturday 9th March 2024 at 1pm GMT**  via a livestream on our YouTube channel.